 Lectures suck.
 I never had much use for the traditional lecture based teaching I got in subjects that didn't focus on physical skills, like geography and math.
 I can absorb that kind of material more readily from a book or screen.
 In most cases I'm not looking to absorb it anyway, just get a little nugget of understanding or wisdom from it.
 Why memorize crap you can easily look up if you need it?
 Memorizing the times tables up to twelve was useful.
-Beyond that I just needed to understand the operations and a few key ideas, like the practical uses of trigonometry and abstract numbers.
-And have the good sense to avoid situations where I'd be called on to use the fucking ridiculous order of operations.
+Beyond that I just needed to understand a few key ideas, like the practical uses of trigonometry and abstract numbers.

 Mom and Dad were my best teachers in childhood and among the best I ever encountered.
-My dad was a genius teacher, engaging and encouraging my natural curiosity about the natural world again and again.
+My dad was a genius teacher, engaging and encouraging my natural curiosity about the world again and again.
+And again.
 Mom simply did what she did transparently: I was always welcome to jump in and participate if I wanted to.
-Every moment was a teaching moment if I made it one.
+I learned to cook by helping mom out in the kitchen.
 Neither of them ever discouraged my explorations unless they had legitimate concerns about my safety.
 I didn't tell them about exploring caves using a pop bottle of kerosene with a burning rag stuck in the top as a torch.